 Hull City Council is a unitary authority and aspires to be a 'family friendly' city situated in the County of the East Riding of Yorkshire.
-The Council area has an estimated population of 260,000 making it the most densely populated local authority area in the Yorkshire and Humber region.
+It has a population of around 269,000 people (ONS 2022 Mid Year Estimates) and has a younger population than England.
+It is the 4th most deprived local authority in England, and as such, the city's health and other outcomes are generally worse than the rest of England.
+This includes harms suffered from alcohol and gambling.

-Males account for 50.5% of the total population in Hull whilst females account for 49.5%.
+Males account for 49.9% of the total population in Hull whilst females account for 50.1%.
 In terms of area, the City covers 27.5 miles.
 The River Humber forms the southern boundary of the City whilst to the west, north and east the boundary is shared with the East Riding of Yorkshire Council.
 The Council area is wholly urban.

 Hull continues to make huge strides forward in terms of its regeneration.
 Over the past few years Hull has welcomed the completion of a number of key projects.
-These include the KCOM Stadium, home of Hull City AFC and Hull FC rugby teams, the St Stephen's development, a retail-led scheme which has added more big name stores, the Albemarle Music Centre and a new home for the widely acclaimed Hull Truck Theatre.
+These include the MKM Stadium, home of Hull City AFC and Hull FC rugby teams, the St Stephen's development, a retail-led scheme which has added more big name stores, the Albemarle Music Centre and a new home for the widely acclaimed Hull Truck Theatre.
 The public realm works can be seen throughout the city.
 They begin in the Paragon Interchange, can be found in some of the most important areas of the city and end in the historic marina.
-The marina, alone, had an £80m regeneration of Hull's Fruit Market on Humber Street.
+The marina, alone, had an £80m regeneration of

+Hull's Fruit Market on Humber Street.
 This regeneration has created an "urban village", comprising of new homes in the district's cobbled streets and warehouses and through the use of business, arts and leisure.
 There is a rapidly developing social scene coupled with an exciting programme of events, highlights of which have recently included the hugely successful Global Food Festival, Hull Street Food Nights, Freedom Festival, Humber Sesh, Maritime and Jazz festivals.

-Hull was the UK's City of Culture 2017 and delivered a spectacular programme of events throughout 2017 and there is an ambition to secure a cultural legacy that will see the city benefit economically and culturally with increased investment and rise in visitor numbers beyond 2017.
+Hull was the UK's City of Culture 2017 and delivered a spectacular programme of events throughout 2017.
+This has established a cultural legacy that has seen the city benefit economically and culturally with increased investment and a rise in visitor numbers.